 Businessman / Law Society

-This Mayo man changed careers plus lived for a time in Chicago and New York.
-He was the Editor of the Mayo Man’s Association Diamond Jubilee edition of the 1954 Journal.
+This Mayo man changed careers.
+He lived for a time in Chicago also New York.
+He was editor of the Mayo Man’s Association Diamond Jubilee edition of the 1954 journal.

-Andrew Sheridan was admitted to The Bar of the State of New York Appellate Division Second Dept. He was appointed Attaché of the Appellate Division, Supreme Court plus First Judicial District during 1923.
+Andrew Sheridan was admitted to The Bar of the State of New York Appellate Division Second Dept. He was appointed Attaché of the Appellate Division, Supreme Court.
+Also he was appointed First Judicial District during 1923.

 Andrew Sheridan was a member of Friendly Sons of St. Patrick, American Irish Historical Society, the Guild of Catholic Lawyers, a Life Member of the Irish Feis Institute, Mayo Man’s Association of New York also the Catholic Court Attachés Guild.
 (Diamond Jubilee Edition 1954 Page 145)

 Mayo Men’s Association New York Journal 1954